bjclark13/javascript_ahbc_august2021/code-alongs/star-wars-typescript/README.md

 3. Add the following rules:

 - Any force user should be able to do battle
-- Jedi can only battle Sith, Sith can only battle Jedi
+- Jedi can only battle Sith,
+- Sith can battle Jedi, or Sith

 - Jedi can use blue, green, or purple lightsabers.
 - Sith can use red lightsabers.